Hire in Switzerland

 *The above rates serve as a broad guideline.
 Actual rates charged by GoGlobal will differ.

 Salaries in Switzerland are among the highest in the world but the cost of living in Switzerland is also higher than in the rest of Europe.
-Salaries in Switzerland are paid once a month and payment is usually made via bank transfer.
+Salaries in Switzerland are paid once a month, on the 25th of the month and payment is made by bank transfer.
+If the 25th falls on a weekend or on a holiday, the salary payment will be made on the following working day.

 Most employers in Switzerland pay their employees’ annual salary in 13 installments.
 In December they receive, in effect, two months’ salary although sometimes half is received in June or July and the other half is disbursed in November or December.
 It should be noted, however, that a 13th month’s salary is not a bonus.
 Rather, in effect, it is considered a deferred payment.
 When a 13th month’s salary is paid, it will be stated in the employment contract.

 According to employment law, the employer is required to provide the employee with a written salary payslip for every salary payment that includes detailed information on gross and net salary, deductions and surcharges.
 Payslips can be sent to employees by mail or email, in accordance with data security standards.

 In addition, all employers must provide their employees with a salary statement, which must include all the remuneration paid.
 Salary statements are normally sent out at the beginning of the year.
 Salary statements are generally intended for employees.
 However, several cantons have a salary reporting requirement, whereby employers must submit salary statements directly to the cantonal tax administration.

 Employees are entitled to four weeks of paid annual leave per year, of which at least two weeks must be consecutive.
 Employees under the age of 20 are entitled to five weeks’ paid vacation.
 If an employee has not yet completed one year’s service, their holiday entitlement is fixed pro rata.

 The employer determines the timing of the holidays, taking into account the employees’ preferred dates to the extent they are compatible with the organization’s business needs.